markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Like the `window`, the `console` is another object provided to us by the browser we can use in our JavaScript.
 The `console` object has it's own set of functions and properties that all interface with the browser's console window (in Chrome, it is the DevTools console tab we just used).
 Since the `console` is not part of the JavaScript language and is rather provided to us by the browser, it is a Web API.

-> **Important:** Web APIs (Application Programming Interface) are tools provided to us to use when building applications.
+> **Deep Dive:** Web APIs (Application Programming Interface) are tools provided to us to use when building applications.
 Sometimes the tools given to us by the JavaScript language are simply not enough, so we need to reach for a tool more specific to the problem we're trying to solve.
 >
 > Think about how we use tools in real life.
 We can't use our hands to push a nail into a piece of wood or turn a screw tightly, so we need to reach for something to help us finish the job.
 Something that was specifically made to solve that problem.
 The hammer or screwdriver don't work on their own, they work because we use our hands to power them.
 >